HugoPlatzer/tiny-rust-binaries/README.md

 # tiny-rust-binaries: Tiny amd64 ELF executables using nightly Rust

-This shows a way to create executables of minimal binary size for various toy programs (Hello World, Guess the number) using Rust.
+This shows a way to create executables of minimal binary size for various toy programs (Hello World, Guess the number, byte statistics for a file) using Rust.
 Various techniques are employed to get the executable size this small:

 - Not using the Rust standard library, only Rust core.
 Interaction with the system happens by syscalls from assembly code